goatcheesesaladwithpeanutoildressing/android-app-analysis/README.md

 }
 ```

-- Can't build a requests graph since we don't have the initiator context, we can only observe
-requests from device to servers, no piggybacking there
-- With some LLMs engineering, we could easily classify hosts and detect possible trackers (fingerprinting, geo data, device info...)
-- We can also create custom frida hooks to hook Java methods such as permission requests

 ## Static analysis
 - Besides dynamic analysis that shows active threats, we can do some static analysis to identify the landscape of possible threats
 - One common practice is to analyse .dex files from an unzipped APK